hopsparser/hopsparser/scripts/README.md

 This contains utility scripts that are not part of the parser but make its usage easier.
 They can have additional dependencies that you can install using `pip install hopsparser[traintools]`

+## `get_UD_data.py`

+Download Universal Dependencies treebanks and prepare them for model training.

 ## `zenodo_upload.py`

-Upload files to a Zenodo deposit
+Upload files to a Zenodo deposit.

 ## `check_models.py`

-Check against performance changes for existing models
+Check against performance changes for existing models.

 ## `train_models.py`